Ceri Sherlock

 Ceri Sherlock (born August 1954) is a Welsh theatre, film and television director.

-Ceri Sherlock was educated at Ysgol Dewi Sant, Llandovery College, King's College, London, the University of Glamorgan and as a Fulbright Scholar at the University of California, Los Angeles.
+Ceri Sherlock was educated at Ysgol Dewi Sant, a secondary school in St Davids, Pembrokeshire, and at Llandovery College, a private school in Carmarthenshire.
+He attended university at King's College, London and the University of Glamorgan, and as a Fulbright Scholar at the University of California, Los Angeles.

-He was a Judith E Wilson Visiting Fellow at the University of Cambridge and a Niipkow Fellow, Berlin.
+He was a Judith E Wilson Visiting Fellow at the University of Cambridge and a Nipkow Fellow in Berlin.

 He was a trainee director and director with Theatr Cymru and Welsh National Opera and held posts as Artistic Director of Actors' Touring Company and Theatrig.

 In 1993 Sherlock directed Dafydd for BBC 2.
 In 1995, his Welsh-language film Branwen won the Best Film award at the Celtic Film Festival.
-His feature Cameleon won a Golden Spire and a Golden Gate at the San Francisco Film Festival 1999.
+His feature film Cameleon won a Golden Spire and a Golden Gate at the San Francisco Film Festival in 1999.

-He was first Expert Advisor in Culture and Arts for the National Assembly of Wales 2000–2002.
+He was first Expert Advisor in Culture and Arts for the National Assembly of Wales from 2000 to 2002.